Frequently asked questions

 Begin your family research by compiling oral family histories then visit a local genealogical library like the Genealogy room of the State Library or local or regional historical society.
 There you will usually find family name files, published family histories or published original records and indexes (i.e. tax records, ship lists, and church and cemetery records).
-If you need original documentation of family records visit your county courthouse (deeds, wills, tax records, estate papers etc.), State Archives (military records, microfilmed county records, and original 1906-1913 birth certificates and 1906-1968 death certificates), or the Division of Vital Records (birth and death records after 1906).
+If you need original documentation of family records visit your county courthouse (deeds, wills, tax records, estate papers etc.), State Archives (military records, digitized microfilm county records, and original 1906-1917 birth certificates and 1906-1972 death certificates), or the Division of Vital Records (birth and death records after 1906).

 Do you have Census records?